 \end{BlueTheorem} At kink points where the Fr\'echet derivative is undefined, we do \emph{not} claim a calculus-level result; instead, the runtime still defines a deterministic executable backprop convention (as in mainstream autodiff systems) and we justify these rules at the \emph{algebraic} level via the Stage~1 adjointness law, treating them as part of the internal semantics.
 Establishing that such conventions correspond to valid generalized derivatives (e.g., Clarke subgradients) at the kink points encountered during optimization is a separate, more delicate direction beyond Fr\'echet-derivative correctness.

 \textbf{Higher-order derivatives.} Our proved autograd theorem is a first-derivative result: it characterizes reverse-mode as computing the adjoint Fr\'echet derivative of the forward denotation.
-We do \emph{not} currently obtain second derivatives by recursively applying this theorem to the backward pass, since the backward graph can introduce non-smooth, branch-dependent primitives (e.g., ReLU gates) that complicate a clean calculus-level story.
-In the PINN case studies, we instead bound $u'$ and $u''$ via derivative-aware bound propagation on the original op-tagged forward graph (a directional first-derivative pass and a dedicated second-derivative pass for low-dimensional inputs over the smooth operator subset used in the demos), avoiding differentiation of the backward graph altogether.
-The runtime does include executable higher-order utilities (e.g., forward-over-reverse/HVPs via dual-number techniques), but proving full higher-order correctness would require extending the local node library and proof obligations to higher derivatives (including handling or excluding kinks), and then lifting the same SSA/DAG composition arguments to those higher-order rules.
+We do \emph{not} obtain second derivatives by recursively applying this theorem to the backward pass, since the backward graph can introduce non-smooth, branch-dependent primitives (e.g., ReLU gates) that complicate a clean calculus-level story.
+In the PINN case studies, we instead bound $u'$ and $u''$ via derivative-aware bound propagation on the original operator-tagged forward graph (a directional first-derivative pass and a dedicated second-derivative pass for low-dimensional inputs over the smooth operator subset used in the demos), avoiding differentiation of the backward graph altogether.
+The runtime includes executable higher-order utilities (e.g., forward-over-reverse/HVPs via dual-number techniques), but full higher-order correctness requires extending the local node library and proof obligations to higher derivatives (including handling or excluding kinks), and then lifting the same SSA/DAG composition arguments to those higher-order rules.

 \textbf{Primitive operation proofs.} Figure~\ref{fig:fderiv-architecture} summarizes the local derivative lemmas that feed the global SSA/DAG theorem.
 Rather than proving autograd correctness per model, we prove correctness \emph{per primitive} and compose these facts along the graph.
 The proof work falls into three recurring patterns.